MicrosoftDocs/azure-devops-docs/docs/report/powerbi/report-on-vso-with-power-bi-vs.md

 Currently, a report can be based on a single dataset.
 You can create as many reports based on a dataset as you want.
 Dashboards can contain charts from one or more reports or Power Q&A questions.

+> [!NOTE]
-<blockquote style="font-size: 13px"><b>Note: </b>  Consider renaming the dataset, report and dashboard immediately after the data finishes loading.
+> Consider renaming the dataset, report and dashboard immediately after the data finishes loading.
 Every time you click **Get Data**, new data is imported with the name "Team Services"  and another dataset, report and dashboard is created.
-This can become confusing very quickly. <br/>
+This can become confusing very quickly.
+>
-A good habit is to rename the datasets based on either the account or the project name.
-For example, using Fabrikam as the account or Fabrikam.projectA to differentiate a project will make using Power BI much easier.</blockquote>
+> A good habit is to rename the datasets based on either the account or the project name.
+For example, using Fabrikam as the account or Fabrikam.projectA to differentiate a project will make using Power BI much easier.